jsolorzano734/journalClubPPSO/README.md

-# Journal Club Repository of the Plant Pathology Student Organization
+# Journal Club Repository of the Plant Pathology Student Organization and Postdocs

 > Files for the PPSO journal club